|

 SWCPC 73

-focuses on education and football programs.
-Also featured are interior views of two of the
+on education and football programs.
+Also featured are interior views of two of

-towns' earliest business establishments, Miles Barber Shop and the Childress Variety
+the towns' earliest business establishments, Miles Barber Shop and the Childress

-Gulf, Colorado, and Santa Fe Railroads.
-The economy of the town is based on agriculture.
+for the Gulf, Colorado, and Santa Fe Railroads.
+The economy of the town is based

 Mills County, Texas